AdobeDocs/audience-manager.de-DE/help/using/features/destinations/people-based-destinations-workflow-offline.md

 1. Klicken Sie auf **[!UICONTROL Next]**.
 1. Choose the  that you want to set for this destination.**[!UICONTROL Data Export Labels]**
 1. Wählen Sie im **[!UICONTROL Configuration]** Abschnitt die Datenquelle aus, die Ihre Hash-Datenquellen enthält.
-1. Wählen Sie im **[!UICONTROL Segment Mappings]** Abschnitt die Segmente aus, die Sie an dieses Ziel senden möchten.
-Dies sind die Segmente, die Sie in [Schritt 5 - Zielgruppensegmente](people-based-destinations-workflow-offline.md#create-audience-segments)erstellen erstellt haben.
+1. In the  section, select the segments that you want to send to this destination. **[!UICONTROL Segment Mappings]** Dies sind die Segmente, die Sie in [Schritt 5 - Zielgruppensegmente](people-based-destinations-workflow-offline.md#create-audience-segments)erstellen erstellt haben.
 1. Speichern Sie das Ziel.